VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 ---
 page_title: Content Personalization with Contextual Bandits  | Vowpal Wabbit
-page_description: In this tutorial, we simulate a content personalization scenario with Vowpal Wabbit using contextual bandits to make choices between actions in a given context.
+page_description: In this tutorial, we simulate a content personalization scenario with Vowpal Wabbit using the contextual bandits approach to reinforcement learning.
-title: Simulating a news personalization scenario using Contextual Bandits
+title: Simulating Content Personalization with Contextual Bandits
 order: 4
 description: This tutorial will guide you through how to structure a simulator to model a real world scenario using contextual bandit algorithms.
 layout: tutorial